chaneyn/HydroBlocks/README.md

    python Model/pyDTopmodel/src
    python compile.py

+*Note - Before compiling dynamic topmodel, you will need to ensure that the intel MKL library is installed.

 To run the model on a test dataset, please download and untar the following file within the HydroBloks directory:

 http://hydrology.princeton.edu/~nchaney/HydroBloks/Test.tar.gz